NC Daily Devotional

 What is the nc daily devotional?

-Join us as we read through the whole Bible in two years beginning January 2023.
+Join us as we read through the whole Bible in three years beginning January 2025.
 Each week, we read chapters of the Old and New Testaments and The Psalms, and the daily devotional highlights a scripture to guide and enrich your Bible reading.
 Written by Missionary Partner Debbie Galyen.

 by: Debbie Galyen